sdsc/netcdf-roll/README.md

 # SDSC "netcdf" roll

-## IMPORTANT

-The netcdf-roll was previously known as the dataform roll in SDSC CVS.
-Since hdf and other products were extracted and *only* netcdf and related products remain it has been renamed in Git to avoid confusion.

-## Overview

 This roll bundles the  NetCDF data format utilities.

 For more information about the various packages included in the netcdf roll please visit their official web pages: